 Discretion is the better part of valour.
 Barclay de Tolly’s strategies as the Russian army chief lacked valour—at least in the mind of General Bagration.

-Important aside: The problem here is I am discussing the merits and demerits of Napoléon’s Russia campaign as if it is proper to elevate his mission—which I freely admit I think was a mad as anything I have ever read about—to, in effect, take this madness and turn it into a subject worthy of sane inquiry.
+Important aside: The problem here is I am discussing the merits and demerits of Napoléon’s Russia campaign as if it is proper to elevate his mission—which I freely admit I think was a mad as anything I have ever read about—to, in effect, take Napoléon’s madness and turn it into a subject worthy of sane inquiry.
 When, to me, it is and was no better than a pointless sudden explosive street fight, all started for no reason.
-Still, to show I am reasonable, I am willing to consider the other side.
-Some think the art of militarism is born from the inner necessity of a soldier in an enigmatic mystical way through which it acquires an autonomous life which becomes an independent entity animated by a spiritual breath.
-Okay I have heard the idea.
-Guess what, I think it is MADNESS.
+Still, to show I am reasonable, that I’m willing to consider the other side—I’ll state this: some think the art of militarism is born from the inner necessity of a soldier in an enigmatic mystical way through which it acquires an autonomous life which becomes an independent entity animated by a spiritual breath.
+Okay I said it.
+Guess what, I think it’s MADNESS.

 What was Napoléon’s motive for the invasion?
 He didn’t really know—wasn’t sure what he could achieve—except start a fight as soon as he got inside Russia.
 Yes, he wanted to show Tsar Alexander who was boss of Europe.
 Alexander had broken the terms of the unfairly drawn-up Tilsit Treaty and Napoléon was angry about that.